fernandozamoraj/benefits_calc/README.md

 `random_image.js` - Generates a radnom URL to a randomuser.me image.
 `round_money.js` - rounds numbers to the specified decimal point `validate_member.js` - This file contains logic to provide validation when adding members from the GUI.

+The application is intuitive enough in my opinion and therefore it should be easy enough to run.

+# Frameworks and Third Party Libraries in this project

+Structure Map
+MVC .Net

+React
+Material-ui
+axios